vuxcode/pr1-project-ElectricRed-Ob7/time-report.md

 - Added some additional text for better user experience.
 - The Downstairs button has a unique design now.
 - Fixed some errors in the code (variable(s) not being spelled correctly).

+- 26/04-25
+  Total time 30 mins
+  - Added a delay to the press of the buttons.
+  - Added additional text to progress story.